Legal Notice & Privacy Policy

 How can I delete my data or prevent data storage?

-If you want to prevent any data about you and your behavior to be transmitted to Google, you must fully log out of Google and delete all Google cookies before visiting our website or use the reCAPTCHA software.
+If you want to prevent any data about you and your behaviour to be transmitted to Google, you must fully log out of Google and delete all Google cookies before visiting our website or use the reCAPTCHA software.
 Generally, the data is automatically sent to Google as soon as you visit our website.
 To delete this data, you must contact Google Support at https://support.google.com/?hl=en-GB&tid=121609094.

 If you use our website, you agree that Google LLC and its representatives automatically collect, edit and use data.